Send batch and non-player events from your server

 #

-Satori - regardless of the source of the event - matches events with the most relevant session ID if an event is sent without any session information.
-Although this behavior is not specific to the Server-Event API, it is very useful when you are sending events from a server.
-If you are sending events from both the clients and the server for players, this behaviour of Satori will help a lot in terms of managing sessions.
+Satori, regardless of the source of the event, matches events with the most relevant session ID if an event is sent without any session information.
+Although this behavior is not specific to the Server-Event API, it’e useful when sending events from a server.
+If you’re tracking events from both clients and servers, this feature of Satori makes managing sessions more convenient.

 #